Logiqx/gps-guides/devices/motion/wifi.md

 You may have noticed that none of the methods described above work with my phone!

-However, I've discovered a workaround that allows the built in webserver to be accessed from my mobile phone.
+However, I've discovered a workaround that allows the built-in webserver to be accessed from my mobile phone.

-This is only possible with firmware 3106 (and newer) which introduced connection to regular WiFi networks.
+This is only possible with Motion firmware 3106 (and newer) which introduced connection to regular WiFi networks.